RodgerOliver/laravel-base/README.md

 ## About

-Laravel + Docker is a base project that others can use to start their development with Laravel in containers.
-All softwares and dependencies are inside the containers so it can run anywhere.
+Laravel Base is a base project that others can use to start their development with Laravel in containers.
+All softwares and dependencies are inside the docker containers so it can run anywhere.

+There are some features developed that I learned and put in this project.
+Generally, examples of functionality, like CRUDs, storage management, to show how it is done and be used as a reference for other projects.

+It also has some packages pre-installed to easy the development.

 ## Important